NEW SEASON JUST ANNOUNCED!

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-From great nights out to the great outdoors, we’re thrilled to announce the return of Tom Crean: Antarctic Explorer, as well as appearances from legendary mountaineer Simon Yates (of Touching the Void fame) and Ireland’s answer to David Attenborough: wildlife expert Colin Stafford-Johnson.
+From great nights out to the great outdoors… the season brings tales of great adventure as Tom Crean: Antarctic Explorer, returns as well as an appearance from Ireland’s answer to David Attenborough: wildlife expert Colin Stafford-Johnson.

-We also have some of the big hits from last year’s Dublin Fringe Festival: Joanne McNally’s honest and funny Bite Me; Brokentalkers’ stunning take on Europe’s refugee crisis, This Beach; the charming and hilarious To Hell In A Handbag and last, but by no means least, is a show we’ve been trying to programme for (literally) years: Moonfish Theatre’s gorgeous and unique adaptation of Joseph O’Connor’s bestselling novel, Star of the Sea.
-It is everything that modern Irish theatre can, and should, be doing.
+In theatre we have some of the big hits from last year’s Dublin Fringe Festival: Brokentalkers’ stunning take on Europe’s refugee crisis, This Beach; as well Joanne McNally’s honest and funny Bite Me and the charming and hilarious To Hell In A Handbag which gives a leading role to a pair of supporting characters from Oscar Wilde’s beloved The Importance of Being Earnest, both of which recently took the Edinburgh Fringe by storm.
+Don’t miss Moonfish Theatre’s gorgeous and unique adaptation of Joseph O’Connor’s bestselling novel Star of the Sea – it is everything that modern Irish theatre can, and should be, doing.